srcrapi/ryo/README.md

 ## Issues and Pull requests
 <p>
-	If you have any issue, don't hesitate to open one. <br>
+	If you have any issue, just open one. <br>
 	<strong>Pull requests Welcome!</strong>
 </p>